-As consumers and enterprises start to embrace a passwordless future, it is helpful to understand the core features and functions that are essential to the successful adoption and use of biometrics for authentication.
+As consumers and enterprises start to embrace a passwordless future, it is helpful to understand the core features and functions that are essential to the successful adoption and use of biometrics as an identity authentication solution.

 Technology that keeps up.
 Biometric technology such as voice verification and face recognition have been around for some time, but AI and efficient machine learning algorithms enable unprecedented speed and accuracy.
 With biometrics evolving at a rapid pace, it’s important to work with a team that has deep expertise and invests heavily in ongoing research and development to implement the latest advances and continually improve performance.

 Liveness detection.
 Whereas voice and face recognition technologies answer the question “is this the right person?” liveness detection differentiates between a real person and a presentation attack, also known as spoofing.
 Spoofing can be accomplished using recorded or synthesized voice, high resolution photos, video and more.
-Detecting spoofing is critical to any biometric authentication and identity verification process not supervised by a person, such as those used by banks during remote customer onboarding.
+Detecting spoofing is critical to any biometric identity authentication solution or process not supervised by a person, such as those used by banks during remote customer onboarding.

 But not just any liveness detection will do – insist on a passive approach.
 Traditionally, stronger security in the authentication process comes at the expense of convenience.
 This is also true for most liveness detection products, which require active participation in the form of users following prompts to turn their heads, blink, move within a frame on their mobile device, etc. Passive liveness detection, like that provided by ID R&D, is a software-based, non-device dependent technology that works transparently in the background to determine liveness in milliseconds.
 It’s fast and effortless for users while being transparent to fraudsters.